 Travel With Other Dancers To Vienna

-Like anglers or equestrians, dancers love to cultivate their special interest en groupe.
-Listen if you are one of them: Imagine spending a week with other dance lovers in Vienna: attending dance classes, visiting up to four different balls, socialising and discovering Vienna together.
-Ari Levitt, passionate dance teacher, physician and entrepreneur, takes a small group of travellers for a travel, play and workshop experience during Waltz Week In Vienna.
+Vienna Balls Guide.
+Like many other social pastimes, dancers love to cultivate their special interest en groupe.
+Just imagine spending a whole blissful week with other dance lovers in Vienna: attending dance classes, visiting up to four different balls, socialising and discovering Vienna together.
+In fact, Ari Levitt, passionate dance teacher, physician and entrepreneur, takes a small group of travellers for a travel, play and workshop experience during Waltz Week In Vienna.

 At Vienna Balls: Main Traditions You Should Know